Music Gateway

 • Copyright in the sound recording of that song – otherwise often referred to as the “master rights”;

-• Performers rights – those who have performed on the recording (producers, musicians, etc) have rights in those performances;
+• Performers’ rights – those who have performed on the recording (producers, musicians, etc) have rights in those performances;

-• Public performance rights – e.g. performing the song live, or broadcasting the song or the recording on the radio, or playing it in a public place, and that includes via online means – streaming or downloading a song/recording may constitute a public performance.
+• Public performance rights – e.g. performing the song live, broadcasting the song or the recording on the radio, or playing it in a public place, and that includes via online means – streaming or downloading a song/recording may constitute a public performance.

 In short, it is the right to take and copy a song.
 And by extension the recording of that song, and “synchronise” it to visual images.
-Which could be film, TV, still images, stop-motion, animation, CGI, computer games, adverts, audio-visual projects for example.
+Which could be film, TV, still images, stop-motion, animation, CGI, computer games, adverts, and audio-visual projects for example.

-Who Owns Or Controls All These Rights?
+Who Owns Or Controls All These Music Rights?

 Music Rights

-• Sync rights: this the permission to take a song and, separately, the recording of that song.
+• Sync rights: this is the permission to take a song and, separately, the recording of that song.
 And sync both to the images in question.
 Sync rights are held by whoever owns or controls the copyright in the song or the recording.
 Usually, that is the music publisher or the record label.
 But might be the song-writer or the producer of the recording themselves;

 • Performers’ rights: usually owned or controlled by the record label or producer of the recording